Xiaomi: 2010–2013

 In 2010, the company raised $41 million in a Series A round.

-In August 2011, the company launched its first phone, the Xiaomi Mi1.
+In August 2011, the company launched its first phone, the Xiaomi Mi 1.
 The device had Xiaomi's MIUI firmware along with Android installation.

 In December 2011, the company raised $90 million in a Series B round.

 In June 2012, the company raised $216 million of funding in a Series C round at a $4 billion valuation.
 Institutional investors participating in the first round of funding included Temasek Holdings, IDG Capital, Qiming Venture Partners and Qualcomm.

 In August 2013, the company hired Hugo Barra from Google, where he served as vice president of product management for the Android platform.
 He was employed as vice president of Xiaomi to expand the company outside of mainland China, making Xiaomi the first company selling smartphones to poach a senior staffer from Google's Android team.
 He left the company in February 2017.

-In September 2013, Xiaomi announced its Xiaomi Mi3 smartphone and an Android-based 47-inch 3D-capable Smart TV assembled by Sony TV manufacturer Wistron Corporation of Taiwan.
+In September 2013, Xiaomi announced its Xiaomi Mi 3 smartphone and an Android-based 47-inch 3D-capable Smart TV assembled by Sony TV manufacturer Wistron of Taiwan.

-In October 2013, it became the fifth-most-used smartphone brand in China.
+In October 2013, it became the fifth most used smartphone brand in China.

 In 2013, Xiaomi sold 18.7 million smartphones.